 - incidental music (live or recorded)

-This guidance document is intended to help licensees and those applying for licenses on the management of noise and other public nuisance issues from their premises.
-All licensees should use this guide to help prevent noise problems from their premises.
+Our guidance document below will help licensees and those applying for licenses on the management of noise and other public nuisance issues from their premises.
+All licensees should use it to help prevent noise problems from their premises.